 Actually the protection distances will be between 15 and 50 km depending on mitigation techniques employed described in Report ITU-R M.2172 Radiolocation service sharing feasibility in the 154-156 MHz bands .
 Usage of screening facilities near radars could result in significant reduction of interference caused by space surveillance radars in the direction of FS/MS stations.

+In the framework of compatibility studies between the space surveillance radar and MMS systems the compatibility between the radar and aircraft/ship/satellite safety systems used by MMS in the frequency band 156-174 MHz was considered.
+It was noted that for MMS SAR operating on safety channels 16 (156.800 MHz ± 37.5 kHz) and 70 (156.525 MHz ± 12.5 kHz) and also search and rescue aircraft, ships and satellites operating on AIS 1 (161.975 MHz ± 12.5 kHz) and AIS 2 (162.025 MHz ± 12.5 kHz) a maximum level of -16 dBW e.i.r.p. in these channels produced by space surveillance radar out-of-band emissions shall be maintained.
+Application of the appropriate mitigation techniques such as additional filtering or frequency offset or different type of modulation or combination of these methods provides compatibility between MMS safety systems and space surveillance radars located on the seashore even with minimum frequency offset between these systems.

 There are approaches facilitating sharing between radiolocation service and the existing services (see Report ITU-R M.2172 “Radiolocation service sharing feasibility in the frequency band 154-156 MHz”):